On the Complexity of Dynamic Mechanism Design

 \subsection{Construction}

-The distribution of valuations on the first day is rather simple.
+The distribution of valuations on the first stage is rather simple.
 Let $n=|V|$ denote the number of vertices in $G$.
-With probability $1-p$, the buyer is of type $t^*$ and has first-day valuation $v^1 = P^* = n$; with probability $p\cdot w_i$, the buyer is of type $t_i$ and has first-day valuation $v^1 = B_i = n^2 + 2n + 1 - i, i \in [n]$.
-The parameters $p$ and $w_i$ will be defined soon.
-Notice that the first day has support of size $n+1$.
+With probability $1-p$, the buyer is of type $t^*$ and has first-stage valuation $v^{(1)} = P^* = n$; with probability $p\cdot w_i$, the buyer is of type $t_i$ and has first-stage valuation $v^{(1)} = B_i = n^2 + 2n + 1 - i$, for $i \in [n]$.
+The parameters $p$ and $w_i$ are defined later.
+Notice that the first stage has support of size $n+1$.

-We will show that it is always possible to charge type $i$ either her full value $B_i$ on day 1, or slightly less: $A_i = B_i - \epsilon$, for $\epsilon = 1/n^2$.
+We will show that it is always possible to charge type $t_i$ either her full value $B_i$ on the first stage, or slightly less: $A_i = B_i - \epsilon$, for $\epsilon = 1/n^2$.
 For type $t^*$, we always want to charge the full price, $P^*$.
 Observe that